Xubuntu/wiki.xubuntu.org/Xubuntu-Github-Proposal.md

 ### Implementation

-1. Ordered List ItemCreate a new Xubuntu organization on GitHub, assigning individual members of \~xubuntu-council and \~xubuntu-dev as owners of the organization.
+1. Create a new Xubuntu organization on GitHub, assigning individual members of \~xubuntu-council and \~xubuntu-dev as owners of the organization.
 2. Create teams under the Organization, mirroring our current team structure on Launchpad.
     1. Example: <https://github.com/orgs/shimmerproject/teams>